Glennpedley/CluelessDevOps/README.md

 README.md (or any other document) that explains the outcome, your steps, and your thought process Start with an empty (or initialized) GitHub repository.

 Okay, initialized GitHUb means, all the changes from the point I started to make the changes.
+Goodness totally forgot about this.
+All changes made in GitHub and not on local computer.

-As you implement and make changes, do a commit + push each time

-So how the heck do I initialize from here???
+As you implement and make changes, do a commit + push each time So how the heck do I initialize from here???
+Dont have, did the local computer and committed the push ONCE, then just did the changes in GitHub instead.

 CREATE An EXAMPLE WORKFLOW